 When the process first began, STIGs were PDF documents that detailed what configurations should be and how to apply them.
 This meant that checks had to be done by hand, so errors were common.
 To make the process faster and more accurate, Gold Disk (a scripted process), which scans an operating system or software suite to determine if configurations are correct, was created.

 After the Security Content Automation Protocol, developed by the National Institute of Standards and Technology, was developed, it mostly supplanted Gold Disk.
 However, not all STIGs have a SCAP associated with them, so another type of scanning software has to be used, or the process has to be handled manually.
 New SCAPs are being created on a regular basis, so manual configuration and verification is slowly being replaced by automation.
-Solutions like TrueSight Server Automation that can readily consume, execute, and report on SCAP compliance can cut significantly the amount of effort required to measure DISA Regulatory & Security compliance.
+Solutions like TrueSight Automation for Servers that can readily consume, execute, and report on SCAP compliance can cut significantly the amount of effort required to measure DISA Regulatory & Security compliance.

 When using SCAPs for different STIGs, organizations may need to get a DoD PKI Certificate for them to work properly if they were created by DISA.
 However, there are third party SCAPs that do not require the certificate and will still do scans and provide reporting data.
 It’s important to note that as helpful as automatic scanners can be, they don’t all catch everything.
 For example, the RHEL5 SCAP misses over 100 requirements associated with its STIG, so organizations need to find out what, if anything, a SCAP doesn’t cover and check those things manually.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.